sjbennett123/polarlarp/content/policies/npc_speech.md

 - Drink Water and Eat
 - Pace Yourself

-**T Shirts:** We have shirts for you folks as a thank you please take one.
-If we don't have one in your size let us know and we will mail you one.

-**Challenge** The battle for Stonewood is going to be hard fought and the players are not used to this.
-They will complain about this at first but we feel that this is an experience that will be remembered and is fair.

 **Tour of NPC Shack**: As we run the game everyone is going to need to know the organization of the NPC Shack and help keep it easy to find things and use.
 This organization is a work in progress and after the event we should discuss any improvement ideas you have.
 The stuff here was donated please be considerate and help make it last.

 **Secrecy**: You will learn things while running that are intended to be secret from the players.